NicoMarshall/NicoMarshall/README.md

-- 👋 Hi, I’m @NicoMarshall
+- 👋 Hi, I’m Nicholas Marshall!
+- 📜 Warwick University Mathematics Graduate (MMath Hons)
-- 👀 I’m interested in ... data science, machine learning and mathematics.
+- 🤩 I’m passionate about all things data science and statistics.
-- 🌱 I’m currently learning ... through an online course at AiCore.
+- 🌱 I’m currently learning through the Data Science Graduate Scheme at AiCore.
+- :chart_with_upwards_trend: Experienced in Python programming; Pandas, Numpy, Matplotlib, Pytorch, Scikit-learn.
+-  🚀 Experienced in Docker
+-  🧑‍💻 Familiar with PostgreSQL and AWS
+-  🧗 Keen rock climber and 🏔️ mountaineer

 <!---
 NicoMarshall/NicoMarshall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.